-Ordinarily, fees are non-refundable, except for the Technology Fee.
+Ordinarily, fees are non-refundable, except for the Technology Fee, the Student Health Insurance Fee, and the Disability Insurance Fee, under certain conditions.
+The Student Health Insurance Fee may be prorated as described in the Student Health Insurance Policy.
+The Disability Insurance Fee is refundable for withdrawals that occur before the first day of classes.
 Any changes to this policy will be reflected on the Bursar's page of the student portal.

-If a student going on a leave of absence (LOA) wishes to maintain their technology package, they will be charged for each quarter of the current technology fee per quarter of leave.
+If a student going on a leave of absence (LOA) wishes to maintain their technology package, they will be charged half of the current technology fee per semester of leave.
 The student is financially responsible for any outstanding funds to the institution, and these must be paid at the time of the start of the leave.
 Any outstanding balance is to be paid prior to the student returning from LOA.

 For purposes of this policy, one week equals five class days.
-The first day of classes for each quarter is the date published in the Academic Calendar.
+The first day of classes for each semester is the date published in the Academic Calendar.

-The student invoices for each quarter will be available approximately 30 days before the first day of classes on Empower Web (bills are located by choosing the appropriate quarter, clicking the financials tab and the Estimated Tuition Worksheet).
-Payment in full, less applicable financial aid will be due prior to the first day of class for each quarter.
+The student invoices for each semester will be available approximately 30 days before the first day of classes on Empower Web (bills are located by choosing the appropriate semester, clicking the financials tab and the Estimated Tuition Worksheet).
+Payment in full, less applicable financial aid will be due prior to the first day of class for each semester.
 Instructions for payment are located under the Bursar section of the student portal.